-PHOTOS: The Hidden Lives Of Teen Moms
+PHOTOS: Why The Philippines Has So Many Teen Moms

 Yet the reproductive health laws in the Philippines — aimed at stemming population growth — are yet to have that impact.
 And the people who suffer are the urban poor.
 Risa Hontiveros, the senator, knows the limits of the laws, the complexity of the issue and the danger of losing hope.

-The work of improving access to birth control, Hontiveros said, "were passed on to us by those who came before us, they struggled, and they fought.
-They won some, and they lost probably more, but they passed on to us better situations that they started out with," she said.
+The work of improving access to birth control, Hontiveros says, "were passed on to us by those who came before us, they struggled, and they fought.
+They won some, and they lost probably more, but they passed on to us better situations that they started out with."

 "So the least we can do — the least I can do — is to keep fighting."

 Joy: 'He really wanted a baby'

-Joy Villanueva dropped out of high school when she got pregnant at 14, in 7th grade.
+Joy Villanueva dropped out of high school when she got pregnant at 14, in seventh grade.
 Her boyfriend, four years older, wooed her with afternoons out, buying her fried quail eggs on a stick and paying for rounds on the karaoke machine at a local hangout.

 He was tall and handsome, and she liked that he did chores around the house and washed the dishes for his mother.
 Soon she was living with him.
 "He really wanted a baby," Joy said, "so no one else would court me."

 For her boyfriend, getting Joy pregnant was a mark of ownership.
-Joy resisted, but he convinced her to have sex.
+Joy resisted, but he persuaded her to have sex.
 By the time she gave birth, he was in jail for theft, and she was raising the baby with help from his mother.
-The day we met, the three of them were living together in a makeshift home of little more than a tarp supported by planks of wood — they'd set it up after their slum had burned down a week before.
+The day we met, the three of them were living together in a makeshift home of little more than a tarp supported by planks of wood — they had set it up after their slum had burned down a week before.

 At 15, Joy dreamed of finishing high school, going to college and becoming a police officer.
 That was what her late father wanted for her when she was a little girl.
-She said any day now, she'll move in with her mother, who will take care of the baby while she goes to class.
+She said that any day now, she'll move in with her mother, who will take care of the baby while she goes to class.

-If Joy is able to complete her schooling, she said she wants to own a big house made of cement with air conditioning and glass windows.
+If Joy is able to complete her schooling, she said she wants to own a big house made of concrete with air conditioning and glass windows.
 She wants to have a nanny to take care of her kids so she can wake up every morning, check her uniform in the mirror and go to work.

-For 20 minutes she told me about her plans for the future.
+For 20 minutes, she told me about her plans for the future.
 But when I said a word of encouragement, Joy went silent, looked away and shook her head.
 Hindi na, she said.
 I can't anymore.
 It was a game of pretend.
 She shifted Ashley in her arms.
-At age 15, no more than four and a half feet tall, she is just old enough to know what can no longer be real for her.
+At age 15, no more than 4 1/2-feet-tall, she is just old enough to know what can no longer be real for her.

-Joy confessed that her mother disowned her.
+Joy confessed that her mother has disowned her.
 So she can't go to live with her.
 Her husband's mother earns just enough to feed her and the baby.
 There's no money for notebooks or uniforms or college.
 They're trying to gather enough materials to build a shack so they don't have to continue living under a tarp.

 Girls like Joy are classified among the poor, a vast category that encompasses 20 percent of Filipinos.
 Among teenage mothers of all income brackets, the poorest girls are the least likely to be able to finish their high school education after having their first child.